wkaisertexas/sipc/SOLUTION1.md

 ## Challenges

-When developing the grammar, we tried to add the ternery expression as a seperate rule like `recordExpr` or `arrayExpr`, but that caused left-recursion issues.
-We added the ternary rule directly to the `expr` rule to fix the prbolem.
+When developing the grammar, we tried to add the ternary expression as a separate rule like `recordExpr` or `arrayExpr`, but that caused left-recursion issues.
+We added the ternary rule directly to the `expr` rule to fix the problem.
 We also had the tendency to be too specific when writing the grammar for operators, but we realized that just using `expr` for most things is better.

 ```console
 expr : expr '(' (expr (',' expr)*)? ')' 	#funAppExpr